Crystalline liftings and weight part of Serre's conjecture: Introduction

 Kisin modules only give us information on the $G_{\infty}$-action on representations.
 However, when the reduction of $T$ is upper triangular, under certain technical conditions, we can show that the $G_{\infty}$-action already determines the $G_K$-action.
 All these results put restrictions on the possible shapes of reductions of crystalline representations when the reduction is upper triangular.
 The number of possible shapes of reductions is also bounded by the upper bound we mentioned in the last paragraph.

 The next step is to show that upper triangular crystalline representations already give rise to enough upper triangular reductions.
-We can give a precise number of all these upper triangular reductions coming this way, which happens to be exactly the same as the upper bound we mentioned in the last paragraph.
+We can give a precise number of all these upper triangular reductions coming this way, which happens to be exactly the same as the upper bound mentioned in the last paragraph.
 Thus by pigeonhole principle, all upper triangular reductions of crystalline representations can be obtained by reductions of upper triangular crystalline representations, and Theorem \ref{Thm1} is proved.

 \textbf{Structure of the paper.} We now explain the structure of this paper.
-In Section 1, we review the theory of Kisin modules and $(\varphi, \Ghat)$-modules with $\mathcal O_E$-coefficients.
+In Section 1, we review the theory of Kisin modules and $(\varphi, \Ghat)$-modules with $\mathcal O_E$-coefficient (and $k_E$-coefficient).
 In particular, we review the structure of rank-1 modules.
-In Section 2, we take the first step in studying the shape of upper triangular torsion Kisin modules (which comes from reduction of crystalline representations).
-In Section 3, we introduce the Condition \textbf{(C-1)}, which helps to avoid certain complication in the shape of upper triangular torsion Kisin modules.
-Then in Section 4, with the assumption \textbf{(C-1)}, we can continue the studies in Section 2, and give an \emph{upper bound} for the shapes of upper triangular torsion Kisin modules that we study.
+In Section 2, we take the first step in studying the shape of upper triangular Kisin modules with $k_E$-coefficient (which come from reduction of crystalline representations).
+In Section 3, we introduce the Condition \textbf{(C-1)}, which helps to avoid certain complication in the shape of upper triangular Kisin modules with $k_E$-coefficient.
+Then in Section 4, with the assumption \textbf{(C-1)}, we can continue the studies in Section 2, and give an \emph{upper bound} for the shapes of upper triangular Kisin modules with $k_E$-coefficient that we study.
 In Section 5, we show that certain set of extension classes have natural $\mathcal O_E$-module (and sometimes, $k_E$-vector space) structures, which will be used in the induction process.
 We also show that these $\mathcal O_E$-module structures are compatible with each other.
 In Section 6, we introduce the two conditions \textbf{(C-2A)} and \textbf{(C-2B)}.
 When either of the two conditions is satisfied, then roughly speaking, the $G_{\infty}$-information that Kisin modules carry actually determine the full $G_K$-information.
 In Section 7, we prove our main local result, combining everything in the previous sections.
-It relies on an induction process, where the $d=2$ case are proved in \cite{GLS14}.
+It relies on an induction process, where the $d=2$ case is proved in \cite{GLS14}.
 Finally in Section 8, we apply our local results to weight part of Serre's conjecture.
-The application is straightforward, using automorphy lifting theorems proved by \cite{BLGGT14}.